 Students must complete a minimum of 30 semester hours, including 15 semester hours within the major field, for a baccalaureate degree, or a minimum of 16 semester hours, including nine semester hours within the major field, for an associate degree at Limestone and correct any deficiencies noted by the advisor and the Provost.
 Credits transferred are not used in computing a student's grade-point average.

-Transfer students who have not met Limestone College’s communication requirements must take the communication skills tests at the beginning of their first semester at the College.
+Transfer students who have not met Limestone University’s communication requirements must take the communication skills tests at the beginning of their first semester at The University.
 If deficiencies are discovered, students must remediate those deficiencies and obtain certification of remediation from the English Department.
 Additional requirements may be necessary for teacher certification as mandated by the South Carolina State Department of Education.